WASHINGTON.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • The defendant’s name and address, if known.

-The plaintiff must sign the form in the clerk’s presence unless the court instructs otherwise.
-The clerk is required to specify a hearing date, trial date, or response date into the Notice Form.
+The plaintiff must sign the form in the clerk's presence unless the court instructs otherwise.
+The clerk is required to specify a hearing date, trial date, or response date in the Notice Form.
 Note that the clerk is not allowed to give any legal advice but may assist the applicant in getting forms and other necessary information for the process.

 Filing a small claims suit attracts a filing fee of either $35 or $50, depending on whether or not the county supports a dispute resolution center.
 The filing fee is to be paid to the clerk at the point of filing the suit.
 There may also be an additional payment for serving or mailing the Notice to the defendant.
 However, the plaintiff stands a chance of getting the fees refunded by the defendant if he wins the case.